boomcamp/WP-1-Web-Resume/README.md

 # Database Design

-There is no specific database design for our resume website, you have the an option to create your own custom tables.
+There is no specific database design for our resume website, create your own custom tables and implement custom queries using `wpdb` or use the `WP_query` to loop the post or category.

 # Finished